 Whether you’re thinking about long-term travel or a week-long international trip, managing your finances on the road can be a challenge.
 ATM fees or foreign exchange fees can add up quickly.

 And it’s a nightmare if your wallet is stolen while you’re traveling.
-After living overseas for several years, I have a few tricks for how to account for your travel budget and manage your money while traveling.
+After living overseas for several years, I have a few tricks for how to account for your travel budget, Earn Money from Home and manage your money while traveling.

 Tops Tips to Manage Your Money While Traveling